riccardoperra/pipelineui/README.md

 - Appwrite Database integration with SolidStart server function
 - CodeMirror with LSP via web-worker and linter integration
 - MDX routes for /about pages

-A brief introduction with a list of some core external dependencies that should be listed here for the awesome work.

 ### User interface